mpiraux/draft-piraux-quic-tunnel/draft-piraux-quic-tunnel-session.md

 Internet servers and thus few applications would benefit from such a use case.

-In this document, we explore how QUIC could be used to enable multi-homed mobile devices to communicate securely in untrusted networks.
+This document explores how QUIC could be used to enable multi-homed mobile devices to communicate securely in untrusted networks.

 This document is organized as follows.
-{{reference-environment}} describes our reference environment.
+{{reference-environment}} describes the reference environment.
 Then, we propose a new mode of operation, explained in {{the-tunnel-session-mode}}, that use the recently proposed datagram extension ({{I-D.pauly-quic-datagram}}) for QUIC to transport plain IP packets over a